 So how do you determine the optimal number of items to order at a time?
 That’s where the EOQ formula comes in.

-The key with the EOQ formula is to make your annual holding cost (the second part of the total cost formula) and your production cost (the third part of the total cost formula) as close to equal as possible.
+When it comes to calculating EOQ, the key is to make your annual holding cost, or carrying cost, (the second part of the total cost formula) and your production cost (the third part of the total cost formula) as close to equal as possible.
 You do that by using the formula:

 EOQ = square root of [(2 x D x S) / H]